uhm-clubhouse/uhm-clubhouse.github.io/index.md

   * Club admins wield the power to edit their club's data
   * Super admins play the crucial role of ensuring site content appropriateness and bestowing "club admin" privileges upon chosen users
 * Browsing page
-  * Filter clubs based on interest areas, such as "athletic," "art," and "music."
+  * Filter clubs based on interest areas, such as "athletic," "art," and "music"
+  * Search for clubs using keywords that match the club names or descriptions
   * A club can belong to multiple interest areas
-* Notifications
+* Following page
-  * Users receive notifications based on their interest areas
+  * Users can view the clubs they joined on their home page
+    * Users can leave or join the club at any time
+* Admin request form
-    * New club that matches to their preferences
+  * Users can request to be an admin by submitting their email
-    * When an existing club adds an interest area relevant to the user
 * Admin responsibilities
   * Review site content to ensure it is appropriate
-  * Introduce new categories, such as musical tastes, capabilities, and goals
+  * Create, delete, or edit a club at any time
+* Super admin responsibilities
+  * View and approve of requests made by users to become an admin

 ## User Guide
 This section provides a walkthrough of the UHM Clubhouse user interface and its capabilities.